damien-rembert/JS-HTML-CSS/git.md

 Add a remote repo, (marking it as a copy?)
 ## git push -u origin master
 send, "push", the current local version to the remote repo

+# Creating a branch to work on a new function
+# Commiting from a branch to main

 ``` bash
 cd "/mnt/data/CN/week_4"